I buy, sell, and deal in antique surveying instruments and related science and technology

 like the instrument to the left.

-Note that this transit has an adapter fitting on
+this transit has an adapter fitting on the top to accept a solar

-the value of an instrument like this.
-They could be, or were
+value of an instrument like this.

 Transit Types

-are unusually small and harder to find.
-They are typically referred to as as Explorer
+Transits with 6" scopes are typically referred to as as Explorer

 or Expedition models.
-Instruments with 8" scopes are
+Instruments

 usually designated as Light Mountain or Preliminary transits.

+compasses beneath the scope.
 Instruments with small magnifiers positioned

 serial number is not enough information to determine